All the best tech deals in the January sales, from AirPods to new Xbox games

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Best tech deals in the January 2022 sales: TVs, AirPods, laptops, and more
+The best tech deals in the January 2022 sales: TVs, AirPods, Xbox games and more New Year offers

-The last bargains of the year are here and these are the savings to shop
+The sales extravaganza is still full steam ahead – and these are the savings to shop

-The January sales are finally upon us and, and while they might lack the fanfare of Black Friday, the days following Christmas are a great opportunity to pick up some bargains.
+It was a somewhat muted New Year’s Eve for many, but we’ve finally made it to 2022, and the January sales are here.
+While it might lack the fanfare of Black Friday, the New Year sales still pack a punch.
+We won’t see discounts like these until Amazon’s Prime Day event in the summer, so now is the time to snap a deal up.

 Follow live: The best January sales deals to shop now